jere24/advanced-programming/README.md

 These 64 outputs are then condensed into one output number which represents the output.
 The training data is fed into the neural network for 2000 epochs, or until a stopping condition is met (the mse isn't improved in 50 epochs).
 The neural network tries to minimize its error by minimizing the mean square error (mse).

 We then go on to test the output with our test data.
 These steps are repeated for the red wine dataset and the red wine dataset separately.

-_Model Performance Red Wine_
+_Model Performance Red Wine:_
 Testing set Mean Abs Error:  0.62
 Testing set MSE:  0.86

-_Model Performance White Wine_
+_Model Performance White Wine:_
 Testing set Mean Abs Error:  0.54
 Testing set MSE:  0.51

 The code for this part is losely base on: https://www.tensorflow.org/tutorials/keras/regression

 ## Comparison
-> Everything related to the random forest can be found in the file [comparison.ipynb]() TODO How do the two methods compare?
-Which one is better?
+As we can see, the random forest performs better than the neural network.
+This might have different reasons:
+1. It might be better tuned.
+2. It it is quite likely that random forests are better suited for regression tasks.
+3. The sample size might be too small for the neural network.

+However, both prediction methods work quite well in predicting the quality of wine base on physicochemical properties.

 In case you want to know how good your wine is gonna be and you have a chemical laboratory at hand, this is a method you can use to predict the quality of your wine.
 Cheers!